 Diving Deeper into the Chase Slate

-Issuers design some cards for people looking to save money on costly interest payments.
-Slate® from Chase offers new applicants with good or excellent credit a 0% introductory APR on purchases and balance transfers for 15 months.
-After the 15-month introductory period, the APR will vary with the market based on Prime and the variable APR is currently 11.99% to 21.99% based on your creditworthiness.
-Notably, Slate from Chase does what the offer says: as an introductory offer you can transfer a balance to the card with no balance transfer fee if you do the transfer within the first 60 days your account is open.
-After the 60 days, balance transfers are assessed a fee of 3% of the amount transferred with a minimum of $5.
-Combined with the 0% APR period for purchases and balance transfers, this is a card that will likely save you money if you carry a balance and are committed to paying it down within 15 months.
-The Slate from Chase card has no annual fee and you can add an additional card user to your Slate account at no extra cost.
+Notably, Chase Slate does what the offer says: You can transfer a balance to the card with a $0 introductory balance transfer fee if you do the transfer within the first 60 days your account is open.
+After the 60 days, balance transfers are assessed a fee of $5 or 5% of the amount of each transfer, whichever is greater.
+Combined with the 0% introductory APR period of 15 months for purchases and balance transfers, this is a card that will likely save you money if you carry a balance and are committed to paying it down during that period.
+The card lets you add an additional card user to your account at no extra cost.

-Slate from Chase includes a program that’s meant to help cardholders analyze and pay down their debt.
+Chase Slate includes a program that’s meant to help cardholders analyze and pay down their debt.
 The program is called “Blueprint,” and it allows cardholders to pick which purchases to pay off first.
 With Blueprint, customers have the option of designing their own plan:

 - Full Pay.
 Avoid paying interest by paying off full categories of your choice.
 Chase will separate all of your purchases into different categories.

 - Split.
-Inform Chase how much you want to pay and to what purchases you would like it applied to.
+Inform Chase how much you want to pay and to what purchases you would like it applied.